Skip to main content

 On each filter row you can:

-• choose an operator, depending on the attribute type
+• choose an attribute to filter

-• delete a filter condition
+• delete individual filter conditions

 Filter on relations

-A relation filter allows you to extract:
+A relation filter allows selecting:

-• cards manually chosen among those related through the selected domain
+• cards manually chosen among related records

 • have at least one assigned asset